Determining modes for the surface Quasi-Geostrophic equation

 The first result of finite dimensionality of a flow was obtained by Foias and Prodi for the 2D Navier-Stokes equations (NSE) in \cite{FP}, where it was shown that low modes control high modes asymptotically as time goes to infinity.
 Then an explicit estimate on the number of determining modes was obtained by Foias, Manley, Temam, and Treve in \cite{FMTT}, and improved by Jones and Titi in \cite{JT}.
 A related result, the finite dimensionality of the global attractor of the 2D NSE, was first proved by Foias and Temam in \cite{FT} (see Constantin, Foias, and Temam \cite{CFT} for the best available bound).
 See also \cite{CFMT, FJKT, FMRT, FT84, FTiti} and references therein for more results in this direction.

 Equation (\ref{QG}) with $\alpha=1$ describes the evolution of the surface temperature field in a rapidly rotating and stably stratified fluid with potential velocity \cite{CMT}.
 Being applicable in atmosphere and oceanography, this model is also very interesting from the mathematical point of view.
-Indeed, the behavior of solutions to (\ref{QG}) with $\kappa=0$ in 2D and the behavior of potentially singular solutions to the Euler's equation in 3D have been found similar both analytically and numerically (see \cite{CCW, CMT, CW, Pe} and the references therein).
+Indeed, the behavior of solutions to (\ref{QG}) with $\nu=0$ in 2D and the behavior of potentially singular solutions to the Euler's equation in 3D have been found to be similar both analytically and numerically (see \cite{CCW, CMT, CW, Pe} and the references therein).
 Since $L^\infty$, the highest controlled norm, is critical when $\alpha=1$, equation (\ref{QG}) is referred as supercritical, critical and subcritical SQG for $0<\alpha<1$, $\alpha=1$ and $\alpha>1$ respectively.